 Finding the area you are passionate about in life is the key process here.
 You do not want to attempt to build a business around an idea that only makes you money.
 It needs to fill a gap, it needs to inspire you, because without those traits, you have no grit to push through really hard times when it feels like you’ve hit rock bottom, and trust me, this happens.

 How To Find Your Niche

-To avoid the feeling of being overwhelmed about “creating something unique”, you should, at least for the start, just copy the tactics of what someone else is doing!
-When I say this, i don’t mean copy their content, I mean create your own content, but release it in a similar way.
-It may not work as well for you, because someone has already done it, but the beauty in this process is this:
+To avoid the feeling of being overwhelmed by “creating something unique”, you should, at least for the start, just copy the tactics of what someone else is doing!
+When I say this, I don’t mean copy their content, I mean create your own content, but release it in a similar way.
+It may not work as well for you because someone has already done it, but the beauty of this process is this: